TrueBlocks/trueblocks-dalle/README.md

-# trueblocks-dalle
+# Dalle Go Package

-**Trueblocks Dalle** is a Go package for generating, enhancing, and annotating creative prompts and images, powering the TrueBlocks Dalle application.
+**Trueblocks Dalle** is a Go package for generating, enhancing, and annotating creative prompts and images, powering a Dalle application.
 It combines attribute-driven prompt generation, OpenAI integration, and image annotation in a modular, testable, and extensible design.

 ---